Neurofibromatosis

 By permission of the publisher.
 From Kotagal S, Bicknese A, Eswara M: Atlas of Clinical Neurology.
 Edited by RN Rosenberg.
 Philadelphia, Current Medicine, 2002.

-Malignant tumors are much less common but still more common than in the general population; they include supratentorial or brain stem gliomas and transformation of plexiform neurofibromas to malignant peripheral nerve sheath tumors.
+Malignant tumors are much less common but are more common than in the general population; they include supratentorial or brain stem gliomas and transformation of plexiform neurofibromas to malignant peripheral nerve sheath tumors.
 These tumors may develop at any age.

 NF2-related schwannomatosis (NF2)